Home Compare BKR vs HAL

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The clearest separation starts in stability, but profitability adds another real layer to the result.
-Baker Hughes Company leads by 13 points on the overall comparison score.
+The clearest separation starts in profitability, but stability adds another real layer to the result.
+The overall score gap is 10 points in favour of Baker Hughes Company.

 INDUSTRY COMPARISON